 Up until the point of considering a gap year, most of us haven’t been outside of the UK without parents or close friends, and almost all of us have never been away from home for more than a few months.

 Deciding to take a year out abroad means you’ll have a lot of time to yourself to experience the things you want to, thus creating memories you’ll never forget and stories to tell the grandkids in 40 years time.

 The best part of going on a gap year adventure is the opportunity to help other people.
 Unfortunately, many countries around the world are far from perfect, and people suffer because of this on a daily basis.

-Opting to volunteer in places like Kenya won’t just be rewarding for you, but it could help to save lives, and that’s something you should be proud of.
+Opting to volunteer overseas won’t just be rewarding for you, but it could help to save lives, and that’s something you should be proud of.

 So, now you’ve heard about all the reasons why you should go on an adventure next year, what’s stopping you from making arrangements right away?